 First dates bring in the best tips.

 On a first date, whoever grabs the bill will want to show off and usually tips above average.
-You also can expect for them to order a bottle of wine or champagne, and order more food than usual to keep the conversations going.
+You also can expect for them to order a bottle of wine or champagne, and order more food than usual to keep the conversation going.

 Waiters might snack on the food.

 During a long day, waiters sometimes will grab a fry or order food for themselves.
-After all, waiters normally don't have time to eat so it's usually a grab-and-go situation.
+After all, waiters normally don't have time to eat, so it's usually a grab-and-go situation.

 If you don't like something, you can send it back.